Cryptojacking

 What Is Cryptojacking?

 Cryptojacking is a type of cyber attack in which a malicious actor uses a computer or other device to secretly mine cryptocurrency without the owner's knowledge or consent.
-The attacker typically uses a script or program to hijack the device's processing power and use it to mine cryptocurrency, such as Bitcoin or Monero.
-The attacker then collects the mined cryptocurrency for their own benefit.
-Cryptojacking is a form of malicious activity that can be used to generate revenue for the attacker, as well as to disrupt the performance of the victim's device.
+The attacker typically uses a script or program to hijack the device's processing power and use it to mine cryptocurrency.
+Cryptojacking can be done through malicious websites, email attachments, or other means.

 Description